-A sedentary lifestyle (even when your seat is covering miles of road each day) is bad for your health.
-Combining regular exercise with healthy eating habits can help make up for the amount of time you spend sitting.
+Truck drivers’ sedentary lifestyle (even when your seat is covering miles of road each day) is bad for their health, So it is important to combine road workouts with healthy eating habits can help make up for the amount of time you spend sitting.

 Take Proper Precautions